Computational Literary Studies Infrastructure

 - Moore Institute, National University of Ireland Galway, Ireland

-Our first CLS INFRA Training School is taking place at Charles University from June 7-9 ’22.
+Our first CLS INFRA Training School took place at Charles University from June 7-9 ’22.

-The training school is for those who are keen to get a flying start in Digital Humanities and develop skills:
+The training school was for those who are keen to get a flying start in Digital Humanities and develop skills:

 - Build, edit, annotate, and query a text corpus without a single line of code!
 Structure texts with XML-TEI.